k4c-ranking/k4c-2025/README.md

 ## Disclaimer

-**We sincerely apologize for underestimating the problemset difficulty.** While we aimed to create an engaging and inclusive contest, some problems (C, D, E, K1 in particular) ended up being much more challenging than expected.
+**We sincerely apologize for underestimating the problemset difficulty.** While we aimed to create an engaging and inclusive contest, some problems (C, D, E, K1 in particular) proved to be more challenging than expected.
 Again, we appreciate your effort and persistence.
+If we have the opportunity to hold a similar event in the future, this experience will serve as a good reference.

+## Notice
-If we have the opportunity to hold a similar contest in the future, this experience will serve as a good reference.
-Feel free to read the solutions of problems you missed during the contest, or even retry them in your free time!
+Feel free to read through the solutions of problems you missed during the contest, or even try them out in your free time!

 ## A - !(Hello World)